Year shipped: 1937

 Hardware: Gold-plated metal parts including regular tailpiece and individual open-back Grover 98G ‘Sta-tite’ tuners with butterbean keys

-Notes: The large neck heel, ‘Advanced’ style fingerboard, ‘flared’ headstock and long bound pickguard are features more usually found on 17-Inch L-5s suggesting that the neck was replaced in the late 1930s.
+Notes: The large neck heel, ‘Advanced’ style fingerboard, ‘flared’ headstock and long, Advanced-style bound pickguard are features more usually found on 17-Inch L-5s suggesting that the neck may have been replaced at some point.
 This Gibson L-5 was originally shipped on May 11th, 1937 and is listed in the ledgers as “L-5 special – small body.”
 It was taken by Gibson salesman George Post in a #515 case.
 The guitar did not sell and was returned to inventory.
 It shipped for the final time on August 2nd, 1938 to Fife Music in Hollywood, California without a case.
 In the ledgers it is listed as “L-5 old”.

 This is one of just eleven 16-inch L-5s shipped in 1937